-It is proposed to attenuate up to and including the 1 in 100-year storm event plus 40% allowance for climate change on site.
+It is proposed to attenuate up to and including the 1 in 100 year storm event plus 40% allowance for climate change on site.
 It is proposed to utilise geocellular storage below ground, with permeable paving providing additional storage as well as water quality benefits.
 Other SuDS elements that could be incorporated into final design include water butts, rainwater harvesting, rain gardens, bioretention systems and detention basins, subject to further design.

-Overall a minor beneficial effect is anticipated on the water environment as a result of the proposed development, and therefore no significant effects are anticipated.
+Overall a minor beneficial effect is anticipated on the water environmental as a result of the proposed development, and therefore no significant effects are anticipated.

-SOCIO-ECONOMICS (CHAPTER 15, VOL II)
+Socio-Economics (Chapter 15, Vol II)

-Chapter 15: Socio-Economics, supported by Appendices 15.1, 15.2 and 15.3, Volume III, considers the baseline data for the Local area (County Ward); Regional area (Liverpool City Region); Sub-Regional area (North West Region) and National area (UK) as appropriate.
+Chapter 15: Socio-Economics, supported by Appendices 15.1, 15.2 and 15.3, Volume III, considers the baseline data for the Local area (County Ward); Local Authority area (Liverpool City Council), Sub-Regional area (Liverpool City Region); Regional area (North West Region) and National area (UK) as appropriate.